 Some of my favorite restaurants in New York City are little holes in the wall like Mac Bar or Tasty Hand Pulled Noodles.
 Super delicious cheap eats in New York City, with entrees, that are less than $10.

 Times Square is so expensive, with restaurants there are just giant tourist traps (which doesn’t even factor in the insane lines to get into some of these God awful cesspools of heinous food).

-Seriously one of the worst New York City tourist attractions:
+Seriously, Times Square is proably one of the worst New York City tourist attractions out there.

-Just ask a local or the hotel concierge for New York City restaurant recommendations
+Then just ask a local or the hotel concierge for some stellar New York City restaurant recommendations.

-8. Telling a taxi driver where you’re going before you enter the cab.
+8. Don’t Tell a taxi driver where you’re going before you enter the cab.

 Never tell a taxi driver where you’re going BEFORE you enter a cab.